WildMeOrg/scout/README.md

 ## Support

+For assistance with setup and installation, or for interest in development, join our [Wild Me Development Discord](https://docs.wildme.org/product-docs/en/scout/system-administrators/server-system-setup/).
-For technical support from the Wild Me team, please visit our [Community page](https://community.wildme.org).
+For usage issues and customer support, visit our [Community page](https://community.wildme.org).

 ## Usage